nitaybz/homebridge-tado-ac/README.md

 ## Updates

+**version 2.3:**
+1. Added option to disable the humidity sensors (if you're tracking the humidity with another device).
+2. Added option to disable the fans (if you're using other fans)

 **version 2.2:**
 1. Added support for "TIMER" Tado mode to set each command with a timer.
 2. Manual Control Switch - to turn off "Manual Control" if needed.